kennethshsu/Colonizer/README.md

 5. Colonizer will check to make sure the board is a valid board (having the correct number of tiles, etc).
 And the dice number will be automatically assigned based on the initial position and the direction of assignment.
 6. Update the gameID in ```ColonizerMain.py``` to the game that we want to study.
-Or set it as 0 and then latest game will be choosen instead.
+Or set it as 0 and then latest game will be chosen instead.
   * For this game, it'll be 1.
-6. If everything is setup correctly, you should get the following board.
+6. If everything is set up correctly, you should get the following board.

 ![.](https://github.com/kennethshsu/Colonizer/blob/main/ReadMe%20Support/Loaded%20Board.png)